Naezr/ShyFox/README.md

 ### Panels

 The browser interface has been divided into three panels:
-- On left - Sidebar - Just Sideberry.
+- On left - Sidebar - Just Sidebery.
 Functionality of this extension is incredible.
 It is in charge of managing tabs and bookmarks.
 Above the main sidebar is a small bookmarks bar.
 - On top - Navbar - panel where you can find the address bar and everything related to it
 - On right - Toolbar - a panel with customizable buttons